 - accounting

 - art

 - biology

-- business administration
+- · business administration

 - chemistry

-- criminal justice
+- · criminal justice

 - dance

 - digital communication

 - English

+- · graphic design

+- history

+- integrative health

+- mathematics

+- · multimedia

+- psychology

+- · religious studies

+- · social work

+- Spanish

-- In many disciplines there are few evening offerings of 300- or 400-level courses.
+In many disciplines there are few evening offerings of 300- or 400-level courses.
 Prior to choosing disciplines for the interdisciplinary module requirement, students should consult with their advisor to ensure that sufficient offerings are likely to be available at times that suit the student's needs.